Code-Institute-Submissions/Pokemon-Pairs/README.md

 JavaScript code
    + In future I want to explore using switch cases.
    + I want to look at short hand for conditional statements to make it clearer where the loops and functions are defined.

+CSS

+In future projects - use media queries differently.
+Organise css into categories.
+At the moment there is a lot of repeated code in each media query where it could all just be in one query that is for "all screens bigger than mobile."
+Eg. - Font-size: 2rem on screens bigger than mobile rather than having font-sizes in each query.

 Jasmine testing
 I would like to use unit testing from the beginning of the project.